pvasudev16/cognition_flow/README.md

 # Cognition Flow
 Noun: An app that summarizes and displays text in digestible bits

 Verb: The act of running Cognition Flow

-FYI, "CogniFlow" is the marketing name of the app
+"CogniFlow" is the *nom-de-guerre* of our app

 ## Quickstart Guide
 For something that works, run: